youhengzhou/youhengzhou/README.md

 - 👋 Hi, I’m Johan
 - 👀 I’m interested in making frameworks for games and systems
 - 🌱 I’m currently working on python packages such as this JSON Python Engine https://pypi.org/project/jsonengine/
-- 💞️ I’m looking to collaborate on making a stocks trading app
+- 💞️ I’m looking to collaborate on making a RPG game engine
 - 📫 How to reach me: shoot me an email at youhengzhou@cmail.carleton.ca

 <!---